volontariat/voluntary_classified_advertisement/README.md

-voluntary_classified_advertising
+voluntary_classified_advertisement
 ================================

-Product about classified_advertising for crowdsourcing engine voluntary used e.g. by http://Volontari.at
+Product about classified_advertisement for crowdsourcing engine voluntary used e.g. by http://Volontari.at